Co-Director, Carnegie Mellon Center for Innovation and Entrepreneurship, Founding Director, Project Olympus

 Co-Director, Carnegie Mellon Center for Innovation and Entrepreneurship, Executive Director, Donald H. Jones Center for Entrepreneurship

 Dave Mawhinney is Co-Director, Carnegie Mellon Center for Innovation and Entrepreneurship, and Executive Director, Donald H. Jones Center for Entrepreneurship.
 He serves as the Managing Director, Open Field Entrepreneurs Fund, and Director, i6 Agile Innovation System, a collaboration between InnovationWorks and CMU.
-Dave is also Assistant Teaching Professor at the Carnegie Mellon Tepper School of Business.
+Dave is also Associate Teaching Professor at the Carnegie Mellon Tepper School of Business.

-Prior to joining Carnegie Mellon, Dave was co-founder, Chairman and CEO of mSpoke, an internet content and advertising recommendation engine, which was acquired in 2010 by LinkedIn, the world’s leading professional social networking site.
+Prior to joining Carnegie Mellon, Dave was Co-founder, Chairman and CEO of mSpoke, an internet content and advertising recommendation engine, which was acquired in 2010 by LinkedIn, the world’s leading professional social networking site.
 In 2006, Morgan Stanley’s MSCI/Barra business unit acquired mSpoke’s first business line, a quantitative investment recommendation engine...
 Read full bio

 V. Emily Stark

-Manager of the Directors Office & Special Programs
+Manager of the Director's Office & Special Programs

-Email: email@example.comSonya is Manager of the Director's Office & Special Programs at the Don Jones Center for Entrepreneurship.
-Prior to this appointment, Sonya was the Executive Administrator for eleven years at Urban Design Associates, an architecture/urban design firm in Pittsburgh, PA, and she has held many other administrative roles in the banking and hospital industries.
+Email: firstname.lastname@example.orgSonya is Manager of the Director's Office & Special Programs at the Don Jones Center for Entrepreneurship.
+Prior to this appointment, Sonya was the Executive Administrator at Urban Design Associates, an architecture/urban design firm in Pittsburgh, and has held many other administrative roles in the banking and hospital industries.
 Sonya earned her Bachelor of Science Degree in Business Administration from Robert Morris University and earned her Certified Administrative Professionals (CAP) certification in 2007.
 She is an active member of the International Association for Administrative Professionals (IAAP), where she has chaired many committees and served on the board for two terms.
 Sonya is also a mentor and volunteer in her community.

 Administrator for the Innovation Scholars Program